rackerlabs/rackspace-how-to/content/cloud-servers/create-a-chroot-jail.md

 ---
-permalink: creating-a-chroot-jail
+permalink: create-a-chroot-jail/
-audit_date: '2019-01-29'
+audit_date: '2019-01-31'
-title: Creating a chroot jail
+title: Create a chroot jail
-created_date: '2019-01-29'
+created_date: '2019-01-31'
 created_by: Rackspace Community
-last_modified_date: '2019-01-29'
+last_modified_date: '2019-01-31'
 last_modified_by: William Loy
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article describes how to configure a chroot jail by using both Debian&reg; and RPM Package Manager (RPM) based distributions.
+This article describes how to configure a chroot jail by using both Debian&reg; and RPM Package Manager (RPM)-based distributions.

 These instructions create the chroot jail by using the following example group and user names:

-  - group: **sftponly**
+  - Group: **sftponly**

-  - user: **ftpuploader**
+  - User: **ftpuploader**

 ### Create a group for jailed users